ZcashFoundation/zebra/README.md

 - Experimental Tor support is disabled until [Zebra upgrades to the latest `arti-client`](https://github.com/ZcashFoundation/zebra/issues/5492).
 This happened due to a Rust dependency conflict, which could only be resolved by `arti` upgrading to a version of `x25519-dalek` with the dependency fix.

-- Output of `help`, `--help` flag, and usage of invalid commands or options are inconsistent [#5502](https://github.com/ZcashFoundation/zebra/issues/5502).
-See the issue for details.

 ## Future Work